bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 ```
 ### Ignoring a whole directory except for a specific file

 Sometimes, you want to ignore a directory except for one or a couple of other files within that directory.
 It could be that the directory is required for your application to run but the files created is not supposed to be pushed to the remote repository or maybe you want to have a `README.md` file inside the directory for some purpose.
-In order to achieve this, your `.gitignore` file should like like this:
+To achieve this, your `.gitignore` file should like like this:

 ```
 data/*